CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_introduction.md

 * Where possible use Accept-encoding: gzip.
 For data api's this might be required.

 <aside class="notice">
-  You can contact <a href="mailto:support@cyclesoftware.nl">support</a> for more information about the API credentials
+  Contact <a href="mailto:support@cyclesoftware.nl">support</a> for more information about the API credentials
 </aside>

 ## Request/Response Format ##